 Gratitude for all who’ve helped us get here since March 2020

 When the pandemic hit us all in March of 2020, all our E-Sports programs came to a quick halt.
 For all of us at E-Sports, we quickly began missing each other and all of the “E-Sports family” – the kids, families, coaches, coordinators and everyone involved!
 And since then we have missed the regular interaction, coaching, and relationships that we have all enjoyed weekly on soccer fields, basketball courts, karate dojos, and dance studios for many years.
 It’s been an experience foreign to all of us.

-It’s been an incredible ride with all of you who have participated or helped in some way with our online, virtual efforts over the last year – learning together, creating and innovating together, and supporting and encouraging each other to get to the present.
+It’s been an incredible ride with all of you who have participated or helped in some way with our online, virtual efforts over the last year and a half – learning together, creating and innovating together, and supporting and encouraging each other to get to the present.
 And I believe I speak for all of us when I say we are beyond ready to get back to seeing each other again “on the field”!